Table of Contents Hide

 Consider How You Will Finance Your Business

 Logistics can be a cash-intensive industry to begin in, and you will need to consider how you will finance the operation.
-Once things get moving, you should be able to rely on your cash flow to keep the enterprise running smoothly, but before you get to that stage, you will have to purchase or lease your vehicles.
+Once things get moving, you should rely on your cash flow to keep the enterprise running smoothly, but before you get to that stage, you will have to purchase or lease your vehicles and know what route optimization app to use.
 The option you choose will depend on numerous things, such as how you have set up the business (sole proprietor, partnership, etc.), and what your business plan dictates.
 In this regard, you have two options:

 - Installment purchasing